About the service

 You can talk to a health professional to tell them you need our help and ask them to refer you to the perinatal mental health services.

-We accept referrals from any professionals, including your GP, midwife, obstetrician, social worker, nurse, mental health worker or any other professional you work with.
+We accept referrals from any professionals, including your GP, midwife, obstetrician, social worker, nurse, mental health worker or any other professional supporting you.

 They can check our referral information for professionals page.

-It is important that you have specialist advice from the perinatal mental health service even if you are already under the care of a mental health service.
+It's important that you have specialist advice from the perinatal mental health service even if you are already under the care of another mental health service.